The Difference Between DR and DA in SEO

 • The only link from a domain that will raise your DR is the first one.
 All further connections have no further impact on your DR.

-• The quantity of ‘’DR juice’’ that a website (which has previously connected to you) is delivering you will gradually decrease if it keeps connecting out to more and more new websites.
+• The quantity of ‘’DR juice’’ that a website (which has previously connected to you) is delivering to you will gradually decrease if it keeps connecting out to more and more new websites.
 So gradually, your own DR might also decline.

 • A website that connects to you will start sending more traffic as its DR rises.